amida-tech/blue-button/README.md

 	- Parse C32 elements (sections) into JSON representation
 - Parse CMS into JSON representation
 - Generate JSON object based on data model
-- Generate CCDA from JSON object

 Actual implementation of sensing type of data and parsing CCDA and C32 reside in this repository.
 Implementation of other functionalities reside in
 - [blue-button-xml](https://github.com/amida-tech/blue-button-xml) provides XML parsing infrastructure
 - [blue-button-cms](https://github.com/amida-tech/blue-button-cms) provides CMS parsing
 - [blue-button-model](https://github.com/amida-tech/blue-button-model) provides data model schema and validation

-- [blue-button-generate](https://github.com/amida-tech/blue-button-generate) provides CCDA generation from JSON
+In addition CCDA generation from blue-button JSON objects is available in [blue-button-generate](https://github.com/amida-tech/blue-button-generate).

 This library is primarily implemented for [node.js](http://nodejs.org) and is available via [npm](https://www.npmjs.org/doc/cli/npm.html).
 A browser version is also available via [bower](http://bower.io/).
 The browser version is created using [browserify](http://browserify.org) and can be used in the same way that you would use it in [node.js](http://nodejs.org).